thisiskaransgit/thisiskaransgit/README.md

  &nbsp;
  &nbsp;

+Hello everyone 👋, I'm a 2nd-year student pursuing my bachelor's in computer application.
+I'm a tech-savvy guy who loves to learn and work with new and exciting technologies.

   &nbsp;

-- Hello everyone 👋, I'm a 2nd-year student pursuing my bachelor's in computer application.
-I'm a tech-savvy guy who loves to learn and work with new and exciting technologies.

 - I have pretty good experience with ***C/C++***, ***Python***, and ***Java*** and love working with web apps, ***MEVN*** is my preferred tech stack for this, I love to solve real-world problems, contribute to projects, and add value to them.
 <br>